dbucher1234/openfe-fep-aws/README.md

 # 🧪 Toy System: L99A Lysozyme + Alkylbenzenes

-This folder contains a minimal working example of the full FEP workflow, from ligand generation to analysis, using a known benchmark system:

 - **Protein**: T4 Lysozyme L99A (cavity mutant)
 - **Ligands**: Benzene → Toluene → Phenol → Aniline → Isopropylbenzene
 - **Binding pocket**: Matches experimental binding data (see `../references/`)